 These challenges can be solved using one or more “if” statements in the code controlling the robot, however using a single polynomial function can often solve all of these challenges in one step.
 A graph can help illustrate the challenges and their solution:

 A function has been “translated” when it has been moved in a way that does not change its shape or rotate it in any way.
-Such changes are a subset of the possible “transformations” of a function, and can be accomplished through vertical translation, horizontal translation, or both.
+A function can be translated either vertically, horizontally, or both.
+Other possible “transformations” of a function include dilation, reflection, and rotation.

 The greatest value of GeoGebra, or Geometer’s Sketchpad, or other such packages, in my eyes is their ability to help students dynamically visualize the effect each constant has on the graph of an equation.
 I find them an invaluable “thinking aid” as I ponder a new equation form, and they help me formulate my own answers to questions such as “why does it do that?”